INRIM/sir-technical-docs/vpn.md

    - EAP-MSCHAPv2
    - EAP-TTLS with PAP
    - EAP-PEAP with MSCHAPv2
+ - We enabled accounting on a local SQLite3 database.

 In principle, all clients support EAP-MSCHAPv2 authentication.
-However, we prefer tunneled EAP authentication to protect user passwords from compromises of the router and/or the internal network between router and RADIUS server.
+However, we prefer tunneled EAP authentication to further protect user passwords from compromises of the router and/or the internal network between router and RADIUS server.

 #### Configuration files
 The RADIUS configuration files that were more heavily modified from eduroam's configurations are here reported.